piecole/gromacs-simulation-workflow/README.md

 - `-r`: Resume flag to skip to production run
 - `-m`: Specify a custom production MDP file
 - `-n`: Specify a custom index file
-- `-s`: Add disulfide bond between specified cysteines (can be used multiple times)

 ## Important Notes